How to use Azure API Management with virtual networks

 - The UDR applied to the subnet containing the Azure API Management defines 0.0.0.0/0 with a next hop type of Internet.
 The combined effect of these steps is that the subnet level UDR takes precedence over the ExpressRoute forced tunneling, thus ensuring outbound Internet access from the Azure API Management.

-Routing through network virtual appliances: Configurations that use a UDR with a default route (0.0.0.0/0) to route internet destined traffic from the API Management subnet through a network virtual appliance running in Azure will prevent full communication between API Management and the required services.
+Routing through network virtual appliances: Configurations that use a UDR with a default route (0.0.0.0/0) to route internet destined traffic from the API Management subnet through a network virtual appliance running in Azure will block management traffic coming from Internet to the API Management service instance deployed inside the virtual network subnet.
 This configuration is not supported.

 Azure API Management is not supported with ExpressRoute configurations that incorrectly cross-advertise routes from the public peering path to the private peering path.
 ExpressRoute configurations that have public peering configured, will receive route advertisements from Microsoft for a large set of Microsoft Azure IP address ranges.
 If these address ranges are incorrectly cross-advertised on the private peering path, the end result is that all outbound network packets from the Azure API Management instance's subnet are incorrectly force-tunneled to a customer's on-premises network infrastructure.
 This network flow breaks Azure API Management.
 The solution to this problem is to stop cross-advertising routes from the public peering path to the private peering path.